How to Become a CCare Provider

 2015 NVRA agency manual (pdf)

 SEL 503a - Spanish Voter Registration Card (pdf)

-SEL 504 - Agency Voter Registration Reporting Form (pdf)
+SEL 504 - Agency Voter Registration Reporting Form (new online form)

 SEL 540 - Signature Stamp Attestation Form (pdf)